zry98/movistar-home-hacks/RG3205W_rev5_howto.en.md

 What we want to achieve here, is that when you press, say, the volume-up button, an HTTP POST requestis sent to your Home Assistant REST API, to trigger the service of your choice.
-In my case, opening the door is done by toggling a switch, so it would be doing a POST request to `http://<home-assistant-URL>:8123/api/services/switch/toggle`, using the correct long-term bearer token, and the desired `entity_id` as the POST data.
+In my case, opening the door is done by toggling a switch, so it would be doing a POST request to `http://<home-assistant-URL>:8123/api/services/switch/toggle`, using the correct long-term bearer token as the `Authentication` header, and the desired `entity_id` as the POST data.

 First, install the *Button Mapper* app (`flar2.homebutton`).
 You may be tempted to pay for the pro version, to use its embedded *HTTP POST* mapping.
 Don't bother: not only it's not needed; it actually doesn't work.